sanctusgee/csca5632-classification/report.md

 - **Financial Services:**
   Document classification and recommender systems can help in risk assessment, fraud detection, and personalized financial product recommendations.

+### 5.4 Observations:
+ - The RMSE of the NMF model varies with the number of latent factors.
+In some settings, the improvement over the simple global mean baseline is small.

+### 5.5 Limitations of sklearn’s NMF:
+ - **Sensitivity to Initialization:** Despite using NNDSVD, the model may converge to a suboptimal local minimum.
+ - **Handling Missing Data:** Filling missing ratings with 0 is not ideal since 0 can be misinterpreted as an actual rating, potentially biasing the factorization.
+ - **Sparsity Modeling:** The factorization does not explicitly model the sparse nature of the ratings matrix.

+### 5.6 Potential Improvements:
+ - Use multiple random restarts or more advanced initialization methods to improve convergence.
+ - Apply imputation techniques or use methods that inherently model missing data (e.g., probabilistic matrix factorization).
+ - Explore hybrid approaches that combine matrix factorization with baseline or similarity-based predictors.

+These improvements could lead to better performance in practice.

 ---

 ## 6. Future Work